eaac1976/development-tools/README_docker_setup_guide.md

 Best Practice: Use a Personal Access Token
 For security reasons, it is highly recommended to use a Personal Access Token (PAT) instead of your actual Docker Hub password when logging in from the command line.

-Generate a Token on Docker Hub:
+1. Generate a Token on Docker Hub

 Log in to your account on the Docker Hub website.